dowd/tbctech/projection.md

 ## Issues

 We have also encountered a few issues, including:
-- The HDBaseT from our splitter doesn't seem to be compatible with the one in the Projector so we need to but one of the boxes up there
+- The HDBaseT from our splitter doesn't seem to be compatible with the one in the Projector so we need to put one of the boxes up there
-- If you try to duplicate the main output to three physical outputs of the computer there are some weired issues with PowerPoint
+- If you try to duplicate a screen output on the computer to three physical outputs there are some weired issues with PowerPoint (this needed to be done in the NVIDIA control panel and there may be ways to get it to work).
 - Both the drummers monitor and the main band monitor don't have HDMI inputs, but they do have DVI inputs

 Because of the issues stated above, and because we haven't had time to put the scaffolding up to get to the main projector, we have had to have a couple of temporary setups.
 Currently the setup is as below, where we are still utilising VGA and VGA splitters a fair amount.